-Susan Glasser is a staff writer at The New Yorker, where she writes a weekly column on life in Washington.
-Glasser has served as the top editor of several Washington publications, including, most recently, Politico and Foreign Policy.
-Before that, she worked for a decade at The Washington Post, where she was the editor of Outlook and national news.
-Glasser also oversaw coverage of the impeachment of Bill Clinton, spent four years as the Post’s Moscow co-bureau chief, and covered the wars in Iraq and Afghanistan.
-Her books include Kremlin Rising (Scribner, 2005) and The Man Who Ran Washington (Doubleday, 2020), both of which she co-wrote with her husband, Peter Baker.
-Their book on the Trump presidency will be published this autumn.
+Susan B Glasser is a staff writer at The New Yorker, where she writes a weekly column on life in Washington.
+Ms Glasser has served as the top editor of several Washington publications, including Politico, where she founded the award-winning Politico Magazine, and Foreign Policy, which won three National Magazine Awards, among other honours, during her tenure as editor in chief.
+Before that, she worked at The Washington Post (WP), where she was the editor of Outlook and national news.
+She also oversaw coverage of the impeachment of Bill Clinton, served as a reporter covering the intersection of money and politics, spent four years as the WP’s Moscow co-bureau chief, and covered the wars in Iraq and Afghanistan.
+Ms Glasser edited Roll Call, a Capitol Hill newspaper, early in her career.
+Her books include Kremlin Rising, The Man Who Ran Washington, and, most recently, The Divider, a bestselling history of Donald Trump in the White House, all of which she co-wrote with her husband Peter Baker.